Supporting imagery

 As you can see, there is a lot more technology in this console than meets the eye.

-At first, I thought the Game Boy Advance was the first portable console that could reconstruct the acclaimed Mode 7 of the Super Nintendo, almost 11 years later.
-It turns out it was the Virtual Boy all along, five years later.
-But even so, we’ve seen before that affine transformations in the Virtual Boy could be applied to each of the 32 layers (although with some limitations).
+Initially, I believed the Game Boy Advance was the first portable console capable of reproducing the acclaimed Mode 7 effect from the Super Nintendo, nearly 11 years later.
+It turns out it was the Virtual Boy that achieved this first, just five years later.
+But it can go even further: as we’ve seen before, affine transformations on the Virtual Boy could be applied to all 32 layers (albeit with some limitations).

-Furthermore, all these new functions worked alongside the Parallax effects, something that the VIP also took care of.
+Furthermore, all these new functions operated in tandem with parallax effects, something that the VIP also took care of.

-I wonder what kind of games we would’ve seen if this console had lasted a little bit more, just enough so developers could get more comfortable with this hardware.
+One can’t help but wonder what kinds of games might have emerged had this console endured just a little longer, long enough for developers to get more comfortable with this hardware.

-Unfortunately, fundamental issues like visible surface determination weren’t always addressed properly, I’m not sure if that was due to the limitations of the CPU.
-In any case, this resulted in a scene turned into a messy mesh instead, which made it difficult for the player to distinguish which objects were behind others.
+Unfortunately, fundamental challenges such as visible surface determination were not always addressed properly.
+I speculate this was due to the limitations of the CPU.
+In any case, this resulted in scenes turned into tangled meshes of elements, which made it difficult for the player to distinguish which objects were behind others.

 Audio

-Imagine you grab the Game Boy’s Wave channel, multiply it by five and add a noise channel: That’s pretty much the offering of the Virtual Boy’s sound chip.
-You can also think of it as a sibling of the PC Engine’s.
+Imagine taking the Game Boy’s wave channel, multiplying it by five and adding a noise channel: that’s pretty much the offering of the Virtual Boy’s sound chip.
+It can also be regarded as a sibling of the PC Engine’s audio system.

-In the motherboard there’s another chip called Virtual Sound Unit or ‘VSU’ that provides the sound capabilities.
-The PSG relies on internal RAM to store five wavetables and a register file to configure each of the six channels available.
-Registers are 8-bit wide while the internal RAM is connected to a 6-bit data bus (the CPU will still treat 6-bit words as a single byte, but the upper two bits are discarded).
+In the motherboard, there is a chip called Virtual Sound Unit (VSU) that provides the sound capabilities.
+The VSU relies on internal RAM to store five wavetables and a register file to configure each of the six channels available (five waves and one noise).

-Each wave is made of 32 PCM samples (encoded in 6-bit values).
-Channels have a panning control setting (with a volume level from 0 to 15 for each left and right) and an 11-bit frequency control.
+Each wavetable is made of 32 PCM samples encoded in 6-bit values.
+Channels support panning control (using a volume level value, ranging from 0 to 15, for each left and right) and an 11-bit frequency control.

 Output

-The mixed result is stereo with a resolution of 10-bit and a sampling rate of 41.7 kHz.
-It’s also worth pointing out that the console has stereo speakers, so you don’t have to wear headphones to be able to enjoy this!
+The mixed output is stereo, with a 10-bit resolution and a sampling rate of 41.7 kHz.
+It’s also worth pointing out that the console has stereo speakers, so you don’t have to wear headphones to enjoy this!

 I/O